ISISComputingGroup/ibex_developers_manual/IOC-Tips-and-Tricks.md

 ## Toggle multiple PV's from a single set-point

 Sometimes you might want to have a single record set point that processes multiple records.
 An example of this would be for a device that requires different commands to be sent for Start and Stop.
-Rather than having to process two destinctly different records for each command you can use this template to toggle these from a single record.
+Rather than having to process two distinctly different records for each command you can use this template to toggle these from a single record:

 ```
 record(bi, "$(P)TOG:RECORD:SP") {